 During psychotherapy, psychological problems that have built up over the course of a long time are explored.
 Patients gain more insight into their feelings and actions.
 Emotional issues underlying problems and difficulties are identified and healing promoted.
 An essential component of psychotherapy is the therapeutic relationship between the counsellor and the patient.
 The safe and non-judgmental setting gives opportunity to evaluate relationship dynamics and to promote healing change.

 The Approach of a Well Qualified and Experienced Psychologist:

 Many mental health professionals will call themselves counsellors, because this is a widely accepted and non-stigmatized mental health care service.
 A good psychotherapist, psychologist, or counsellor is patient-centred and in collaboration with the patient sets treatment goals and discusses treatment methods.
 The lines between counselling and psychotherapy are often crossed.
 There might be initial counselling work during which deeper, life-long behavioural and emotional patterns are discovered.
 Conversely, there might be a patient in psychotherapy who will benefit from solution focused counselling to resolve a current issue.

 The reality is that many people will benefit from someone to “talk” to.
-Getting professional help from a psychologist, psychotherapist, or counselor fosters personal development and addresses and heals symptoms of mental health disorders, such as depression, anxiety, addiction, OCD etc. It is important that the mental health care provider is personable, has good academic credentials, is experienced, and holds an appropriate license (psychologist, counselor, psychiatrist).
-In a collaborate effort with the client, the mental health care professional will know what therapies to put in place to effect positive change.
-If indicated, the psychologist, psychotherapist or counselor will refer to a psychiatrist to assess if medication is advised as an additional treatment approach.
+Getting professional help from a psychologist, psychotherapist, or counsellor fosters personal development and addresses and heals symptoms of mental health disorders, such as depression, anxiety, addiction, OCD etc. It is important that the mental health care provider is personable, has good academic credentials, is experienced, and holds an appropriate license (psychologist, counsellor, psychiatrist).
+In a collaborative effort with the patient, the mental health care professional will know what therapies to put in place to effect positive change.
+If indicated, the psychologist, psychotherapist, or counsellor will refer to a psychiatrist to assess if medication is advised as an additional treatment approach.